Quadcoptor Platform Equations of Motion: Dynamic Model12 min read

 It looks like we have a good handle on the equations of motion now.
 We have nomenclature and methods for thinking within the two reference frames:

-• The North-East-Down (NED) frame pinned to the earth at our take-off point.
+- The North-East-Down (NED) frame is pinned to the earth at our take-off point.

-• The Body frame we can think of as permanently painted along primary (x, y, z) axes of our quadcopter.
+- The Body frame we can think of is permanently painted along the primary (x, y, z) axes of our quadcopter.

-We’ll pick up the applied torque and force elements of the equations-of-motion in the next post.
-These are the following terms in the equations above.
+In the next post, we’ll discuss the applied torque and force elements of the equations of motion, which are the following terms in the equations above.

-They are the torques and forces that will act on the quadcoptor.
+They are the torques and forces that will act on the quadcopter.
 They will include the desired outputs from the propulsion units, and we can also model external factors such as wind.
-We will need a controller design that is robust to some applied, “disturbances” from wind.
+We will need a controller design that is robust to some applied, “disturbances” from wind, for example.